Quantum K Whitney relations for partial flag varieties: The Whitney presentation for the equivariant quantum K ring of incidence varieties

 As a side remark, the more general superpotential associated to any GLSM also depends on certain Chern-Simons levels.
 Here we have already chosen the levels giving the quantum K theory ring.

 The (unsymmetrized) Coulomb branch relations are given by

 Calculating derivatives one obtains

-Equations \eqn{deriv1} and \eqn{deriv2} are a special case of the Bethe Ansatz equations \cite{koroteev}*{Equation (27)}, suggesting connections with integrable systems.
-Investigating these connections is of interest, but beyond the scope of the current paper.
+Equations \eqn{deriv1} and \eqn{deriv2} are a special case of the Bethe Ansatz equations \cite{koroteev}*{Equation (27)} and the gauge/Bethe correspondence of Nekrasov and Shatashvili \cite{nekrasov.shatashvili}.
+Investigating these connections is of high interest, but beyond the scope of the current paper.

 We observe that \(\xi=X_1^{(1)}\) is a solution to the equation

 and we denote the remaining \(n-2\) solutions by \(\overline{X}^{(1)}=(\overline{X}_1^{(1)},\dots,\overline{X}_{n-2}^{(1)})\); similarly, we have that \(\xi=X^{(2)}_1,\dots,X^{(2)}_{n-1}\) are solutions to